hiikezoe/web-ext-webpack-plugin/README.md

   See the notes for the [`--keep-profile-changes` flag](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run) from the `web-ext run` documentation.
   Specifically, this should not be used together with a profile you later use for browsing.
   It is, however, useful if you want to force the profile in a specific location to be written to (e.g. for testing out-of-disk space situations).

+- `outputFilename` (optional) - The name of the .zip file to write when `buildPackage` is true.

+  If this is not set the name of the .zip file is taken from the name field in the extension manifest.

+- `overwriteDest` (optional) - A boolean value indicating if the package built when `buildPackage` is true, should overwrite an existing package at the same location.

+  Without this option, web-ext will exit in error if the destination file already exists.

+  Defaults to false.

 - `profileCreateIfMissing` (optional) - A boolean value indicating if the profile specified by `firefoxProfile` should be created if it does not